alanjames1987/marilyn/README.md

 #### Befores and Afters

 Befores and afters are similar to Mongoose's `pre` and `post` events.
-Befores are triggered before all query events, and afters are after the query events.
+Befores are triggered before all querys, and afters are after the query.

 All befores and afters are passed data that they can manipulate and a next method, which must be called in order to move on.